-13:00-15:00 Simultaneously participate in company meetings and son's class visit remotely with multiple avatars A teleconference in the company and a remote visit to my son's school coincided.
-The avatar for the company meeting is set to autonomous alter-ego mode, the AR was used to check the status of the meeting (UC1-3: Telepresence).
-In the agenda item I was interested in, I went back into the remote alter-ego mode and made a statement.
-Don't tell my son that I slipped out of the class visit during that time.
+13:00-15:00 Simultaneously participate in company meetings and visit my son's class remotely with multiple avatars A teleconference in the company and a remote visit to my son's school coincided.
+The avatar for the company meeting was set to autonomous alter-ego mode, and AR was used to check the status of the meeting (UC1-3: Telepresence).
+For the agenda item I was interested in, I went back into the remote alter-ego mode and made a statement.
+Don't tell my son that I slipped out of the class visit during that time!

-Figure 3.5: Company meeting and Class visit.
+Figure 3.5: Company meeting and class visit.

-15:00-16:00 Refresh body and soul by climbing XR-Mt.
+■ 15:00-16:00 Refresh body and soul by climbing XR-Mt.
 Fuji

-Petit- XR Mt.
-Fuji climbing for a refresh (UC1-3: Telepresence).
-Thanks to a number of 360 degree cameras and haptic sensors installed on the site, which flexibly avoid radio interference and provide wireless access according to the situation, I was able to eniov а remote experience equivalent to an actual mountain-climbing while viewing the beautiful sea of clouds in a live performance, which refresh my body and soul.
+Petit-XR Mt.
+Fuii climbing for refreshment (UC1-3: Telepresence).
+Thanks to a number of 360-degree cameras and haptic sensors installed on the site, which flexibly avoid radio interference and provide wireless access according to the situation, I was able to eniov а remote experience equivalent to climbing an actual mountain while viewing the beautiful sea of clouds in a live performance, which refreshed my body and soul.

-Figure 3.6 : XR Mount Fuji climbing.
+Figure 3.6: XR Mount Fuji climbing.

-16:00-17:00 Remote Negotiation with client in Turkey (10: 00-11:00 local time) in Japanese simultaneous interpretation system that takes into account each other's cultures, we will be able to conclude a new contract with the client (UC1-1: Promoting Mutual Understanding).
+16:00-17:00 Remote negotiation with client in Turkey (10:00-11:00 local time) in Japanese interpretation system that takes into account each other's cultures, we will be able to sign a new contract with the client (UC1-1: Promoting Mutual Understanding).

 Our products are popular in Europe and the Middle East, and today we had a remote meeting with a client in Turkey.
-I didn't know anything about Turkish language, culture, and customs, so I was worried if I would be able to communicate with each other, but thanks to the
+I didn't know anything about the Turkish language, culture, and customs, so I was worried if I would be able to communicate with them, but thanks to the simultaneous